 David Jackson: The campus had around 13,000 enrollment at the time.
 Now App State is around 19,000.
 The average SAT score went up 200 points two years after that game.
-The Chancellor said this moment changed our campus, the type of student we recruit.
+The Chancellor said this moment changed our campus, and the type of students we recruit.
 It put App State on the map that nothing else could.

 Mike Flynn: Applications were going up but it was already trending that way.
 Did the Michigan game help?
 Absolutely.
 I don’t think Appalachian State became a household name that day though.
 They became a household name with their two national championships.
 I think the win over Michigan cemented Appalachian State as a household name.

-Steve Brown: I’m humbled and blessed to be apart of it.
+Steve Brown: I’m humbled and blessed to be a part of it.
 It’s a great memory.

 Justin Woazeah: I was unable to play in the [2007 FCS] National Championship Game because I did something stupid so for me, that Michigan game was my National Championship that year.

-Mike Flynn: I think it’s definitely the most famous upset of all-time but from a talent standpoint I think there have been other upsets with a bigger talent gap.
+Mike Flynn: I think it’s definitely the most famous upset of all time but from a talent standpoint I think there have been other upsets with a bigger talent gap.